-Today's engines are highly advanced and difficult to troubleshoot.
-That's why the experts at Tire & Service Network locations use sophisticated engine diagnostic equipment and vehicle computer data to pinpoint hidden problems and worn parts.
+Today's engines are highly advanced and may be difficult to troubleshoot on your own.
+Bringing your vehicle to a local Tire & Service Network locations will allow our engine diagnostic equipment and vehicle computer data to help pinpoint potential hidden problems and worn parts.
 Depending on the age and model of your vehicle, your engine tune-up service includes:

 - A thorough inspection of your entire engine and its mechanisms

 - Replacement of faulty or worn electronic engine components such as oxygen sensors and electronic control module components

 - Replacement of faulty or worn spark plugs, air filters, and fuel filters